iotaledger/identity.rs/README.md

 For detailed development progress, see the IOTA Identity development [kanban board](https://github.com/orgs/iotaledger/projects/8/views/5).

-IOTA Identity is in heavy development, and will naturally change as it matures and people use it.
-The chart below isn't meant to be exhaustive, but rather helps to give an idea for some of the areas of development and their relative completion:

 ## Contributing

 We would love to have you help us with the development of IOTA Identity.
 Each and every contribution is greatly valued!

-Please review the [contribution](https://wiki.iota.org/identity.rs/contribute) and [workflow](https://wiki.iota.org/identity.rs/workflow) sections in the [IOTA Wiki](https://wiki.iota.org/).
+Please review the [contribution](https://wiki.iota.org/shimmer/identity.rs/contribute) and [workflow](https://wiki.iota.org/shimmer/identity.rs/workflow) sections in the [IOTA Wiki](https://wiki.iota.org/).

 To contribute directly to the repository, simply fork the project, push your changes to your fork and create a pull request to get them included!